metiinie/FreeLync/README.md

-# SebahLync - Real Estate Marketplace
+# SebahLync - buy , sell, rent your property in once

 A modern, full-stack real estate marketplace built with React, TypeScript, and Supabase, featuring secure payment processing with Chapa, Telebirr, and Bibit payment gateways.